When to File Application

 - Initials of dispensing pharmacist and date of dispensing medication as a refill if those initials and date are not recorded on original prescription

-- If patient refuses to give all or part of the required information, the pharmacist shall indicate and initial in the appropriate area
+- If patient refuses to give all or part of the required information, indicate and initial in the appropriate area

 - Pharmacist comments relevant to the patient’s drug therapy, including any other information peculiar to the specific patient or drug